Conn. Agencies Regs. § 14-227a-9b. Requirements for the conduct of the testing and analysis of blood and urine.

 Requirements for Urine Testing

 The police officer collecting the sample shall monitor the collection of the sample to ensure that adulteration or misidentification does not occur.
-In addition, collections shall get monitored by a police officer of the same gender as the individual who gave the sample.
+In addition, collections shall be monitored by a police officer of the same gender as the individual who gave the sample.

 Containers and other equipment for sample collection shall be of a type that will preserve the integrity and suitability of the sample from the time of collection until it is analyzed.
-Then, following collection, the container for each sample shall get sealed and labeled.
+Then, following collection, the container for each sample shall be sealed and labeled.
 Only those samples properly sealed shall get analyzed.

 Requirements for Blood and Urine Tests

-No analysis result may get reported or used for the purposes specified in section 14-227a-2b of the Regulations of Connecticut State Agencies, unless the method or methods used to conduct the analysis got approved by the commissioner and an analyst performs such analysis.
+No analysis result may be reported or used for the purposes specified in section 14-227a-2b of the Regulations of Connecticut State Agencies, unless the method or methods used to conduct the analysis got approved by the commissioner and an analyst performs such analysis.

 In conducting the analysis, the analyst shall use standards and controls approved by the commissioner.

 All tests shall get performed in duplicate.
-Alcohol test results shall get reported to the requesting agency.
+Alcohol test results shall be reported to the requesting agency.
 This happens only when the duplicate results correspond to each other within 5% of the mean value.
 Drug test results shall get reported to the requesting agency.
 This happens only when the duplicate results correspond to each other within 20% of the mean value.

 All reports, written and oral, shall indicate the determined or equivalent blood alcohol content in terms of hundredths of a percent.
 Also, when determinations happen to the nearest thousandth of a percent, results shall get truncated to the first two digits after the decimal point.
 For example, a determination of 0.149% shall get reported as 0.14%.